-After visiting the U.S. where she saw how Donald Trump and others are trying to replace democracy with a right-wing dictatorship, Sophie, with her LUC8K handmade leather bags, is now flying to Athens, Greece.
+After visiting the U.S., where she saw how Donald Trump and others are trying to replace democracy with a right-wing dictatorship, Sophie, with her LUC8K handmade leather bags, is now flying to Athens, Greece.

 Athens is also known as the birthplace of democracy.
-The politics of Athens evolved into an early form of democracy in 550 BC with a system that allowed the population to vote directly for legislation.
+Athens’ politics evolved into an early form of democracy in 550 BC with a system that allowed the population to vote directly for legislation.
 It did have its limitation as only men who had completed their military service were allowed to participate, which amounted to about 20% of the total population.
 Despite these restrictions, Athenian democracy was successful and well maintained.

 How Democracy Is Doing

 Sophie came to Greece to see for herself how democracy is doing these days.
-Of course the democratic system of government has progressed since its founding.
-Its government is a presidential parliamentary republic, which is one of the many democratic systems that elect people to represent them.
+Of course, the democratic system of government has progressed since its founding.
+Its government is a presidential-parliamentary republic, which is one of the many democratic systems that elect people to represent them.

 The importance of tourism to the Greek economy can’t be underestimated.
 Greece, in particular the southern Greek islands, are universally considered to be one of the most romantic and beautiful places for a holiday.
 Whitewashed buildings on cliffs overlooking the deep blue sea and beneath clear blue skies are the stuff of dreams.

-Newly elected government go Greece
+Newly elected government go Greece.

 In 2015, the newly elected government disbanded the environmental ministry and merged it with a larger ministry with a broader mission.
-It was a controversial decision but one of the good things that happened is sustainable tourism has become a growth industry.
+It was a controversial decision, but one of the good things that happened is sustainable tourism has become a growth industry.
 It’s another layer of proof that sustainable practices can also be a profitable business model.

 The Stadium at Olympia

 Sophie took a side trip to the Olympia architectural site, leaving her leather bags behind at the hotel in Athens and going with her LUC8K duffle bag.
 The site has more than 70 significant buildings and ruins of many of these survive.
 However, Sophie was most interested in one lesser-known site: The Stadium at Olympia.
-The small grassy plateau with a long horizontal dirt marker was once the scene of track events to determine the world’s fastest person.
+The small grassy plateau with a long horizontal dirt marker was once the track events scene to determine the world’s fastest person.
 During the 2004 Olympic Games in Greece, this ancient and unassuming spot hosted the shot put events.
 It was the one place that tied the ancient sporting event from the 8th Century BC with the multi-billion-dollar modern monstrosity of the 21st Century.
 It also emphasized one of the true ancient sporting competitions of the Olympics that survive today.

-Before moving on to her next adventure, Sophie took all of her special made LUC8K bags and went to the Greek islands for a short holiday.
-Of course she went to a sustainable resort.
+Before moving on to her next adventure, Sophie took all of her special-made LUC8K bags and went to the Greek islands for a short holiday.
+Of course, she went to a sustainable resort.